OfficeDev/Office-Add-in-samples/Samples/Excel.OfflineStorageAddin/README.md

 # this will build the add-in
 $ npm run build

-# this will update any security vulnerabilities in dependencies
-$ npm audit fix

 # this will start the server on your desktop and launch your add-in on Excel
 $ npm run start